kobjects/konsole/README.md

 # Look, no UI!

-Many programs don't require a sophisiticated UI.
+Many programs don't require a sophisticated UI.

-This project provides a super simple Kotlin console API -- and a bunch of implementaitons for various platforms -- including Web, Android, iOS and a "plain" command line.
+This project provides a super simple Kotlin console API -- and simple console- and compose-based implementations for Web, Android, iOS and desktop/JVM.

 ```
-interface Konsole {
+open class Konsole {
-    fun write(s: String)
+    open fun println(message: Any? = "")
+    open fun readln(label: String? = null, callback: (String) -> Unit)
-    suspend fun read(): String
+    suspend fun readln(label: String? = null): String  // Implemented based on the callback variant
 }
 ```

-The goal is to make it super easy to write simple Kotlin programs that run on all platforms and look "ok" utilizing a chat-like appearence.
+The goal is to make it super easy to write simple Kotlin programs that run on all platforms and look "ok" utilizing a chat-like appearance.

-Of course a console API is not the "right" interface for everything, but it might be a good starting point to test out an idea or to demonstrate a programming concept withou investing heavily into UI development.
-And there are modern applications for this kind of dialog interface, for instance assistant plugins or chat bots.
+Of course a console API is not the "right" interface for everything, but it might be a good starting point to test out an idea or to demonstrate a programming concept without investing heavily into UI development.
+And there are modern applications using this kind of dialog interface, for instance assistant plugins or chat bots.

-Currently the shared folder contains a bunch of demo apps (so far mostly based on Basic programs from the 101 book).

-The demos can be seen in action here: https://kobjects.org/konsole/demo/

-The reason that the demos are included in the shared folder (opposed to a separate demo module) is a problem with iOS module organization and hopefully this can be fixed soon.
+## Gradle targets for running the demos

+`:composeApp:run` -- run the "Desktop" demo as a compose GUI app

+`-q --console=plain :demo:jvmRun` -- run the JVM command line demo

+`:composeApp:wasmJsBrowserDevelopmentRun` -- run the compose browser demo